Connected through YOU. Adopted by GOD.

-As a sending agency, Spiritual Orphans Network (formerly East European Missions Network – EEMN) has placed career missionaries in Poland, Latvia, Ukraine, Russia, Hungary, Albania, and Turkey.
+As a sending agency, SON has placed career missionaries in Poland, Latvia, Ukraine, Russia, Hungary, Albania, Turkey, and Dubai.
 We also strive to equip the indigenous Church and lay leadership to serve as missionaries within their own culture.
 Each summer, short-term mission teams serve with these long-term missionaries and ministry partners.
 Additionally, SON staff and representatives teach and preach at conferences and conventions throughout the year, all over the European continent and throughout North America.

 SON is a national 501(c)(3) non-profit organization that is registered in Bloomington, MN and headquartered in Albuquerque, NM.
 We are blessed to serve alongside a vast network of North American supporters, throughout the US and Canada.

-In September 1992, Pastor Don Richman founded East European Missions Network (now named Spiritual Orphans Network) during the wake of the fall of the communist Soviet Union in response to the Great Commission.
-The idea was to educate American Christians to minister alongside their brothers and sisters in east European churches and ultimately seeking to rebuild and equip the Body of Christ in Central & East Europe, the Baltics, the Balkans, and in Russia by the grace of the Word of God, and by the power of the Holy Spirit.
-Through this concept of mutual fellowship in prayer and sharing of resources, the idea of the Network began to take root.
+In September 1992, Pastor Don Richman founded East European Missions Network (now named Spiritual Orphans Network) to help rebuild the Lutheran Church in Russia and former Soviet countries.
+The idea was to educate American Christians to minister alongside the remnant of the Lutheran Church to develop Christian materials, host seminars for pastors and help build Bible schools and seminaries.
+Through this concept of mutual fellowship and sharing of resources, the idea of the Network began to take root.